EXALAB/exalab.github.io/index.md

 ### News

-[EXA Battery Saver Pro](https://play.google.com/store/apps/details?id=exa.pro.ubs.r) updated with new version: 1.7.500

-[EXA Battery Saver](https://play.google.com/store/apps/details?id=exa.free.ubs) updated with new version: 1.7.000

-[SQLite Installer Pro](https://play.google.com/store/apps/details?id=exa.free.sqlp) released on the Play Store

-[SQLite Installer](https://play.google.com/store/apps/details?id=exa.free.sql) released on the Play Store

-[Freezer](https://play.google.com/store/apps/details?id=exa.free.f) released on the Play Store
+[Linux On Android](https://play.google.com/store/apps/details?id=exa.lnx.a) Released on the Play Store

 Only last 5 news will be shown